Before visiting us, let our students show you around campus, sharing what a day at King's really looks like. More >>

 Coming to King's for a visit?
 Why not check out our current events listing here?

 King’s invites school groups to visit the campus Monday through Friday.
-Our recruitment team would be delighted to arrange a program for your group that includes a presentation given by a member of our staff, a tour of the campus and an opportunity to connect with our faculty.
+Our recruitment team would be delighted to arrange a program for your group that includes a presentation from a member of our staff, a tour of the campus, and an opportunity to connect with our faculty.